TSivaparan/Basic-Calculator/README.md

 # Basic-Calculator
 This calculator can do basic function.
-It is created by  HTML ,CSS , javascript
+It is developed by  HTML ,CSS , javascript